Electric Penrose process in the spacetime of a quantum-corrected Reissner-Nordstr\"om black hole: Summary

 In conclusion, this study provides a systematic analysis of the electric Penrose process for charged particles in the spacetime of a quantum-corrected RN BH, revealing the suppressive effect of the quantum parameter $\zeta$ on the process.
-Specifically, the introduction of $\zeta$ leads to the contraction of the generalized ergoregion boundary $r_e$, a decrease in the energy extraction efficiency $\eta$, and--under specific parameter conditions--a transition of the energy-gaining particle 3 from an escapable to a non-escapable state.
-It should be noted that, for the sake of theoretical tractability and clarity, the discussion in this paper was conducted within a simplified framework; for instance, we did not consider quantum-corrected BH spacetimes with a cosmological constant $\Lambda$, nor did we generalize to splitting points at arbitrary locations.
-These limitations point to directions for future extensions, and we intend to pursue these aspects that were not addressed in the present work.
+Specifically, the introduction of $\zeta$ leads to the contraction of the generalized ergoregion boundary $r_e$, a decrease in the energy extraction efficiency $\eta$, and --- under specific parameter conditions --- a transition of the energy-gaining particle 3 from an escapable to a non-escapable state.
+Although the analysis in this paper is based on test-particle kinematics in a fixed background, the obtained results can still provide qualitative insights for high-energy astrophysical observations.
+Recently, Zhao et al. systematically demonstrated, for the first time, the imaging and light-curve characteristics of hot-spot splitting in the magnetic-reconnection-driven Penrose process~\cite{Zhao:2025ouq}.
+They proposed a method to distinguish the infall of negative-energy and positive-energy fragments via flare patterns, thereby providing specific theoretical foundations and observable signatures for the observational identification of the Penrose process.
+Inspired by this line of thought, the reduced energy extraction efficiency of the Penrose process in the quantum‑corrected BH studied here (figure~\ref{fig_eta}), together with the fate transition of high‑energy fragments from escape to capture under specific conditions (figure~\ref{fig_half_guiji}), is expected to directly affect the Doppler blueshift, the trajectory, and the temporal evolution.
+Consequently, these effects will leave identifiable imprints on the light curves (flare number and intensity) as well as on the centroid trajectory.
+Therefore, analyzing flare events near BHs with next‑generation high‑resolution observational facilities holds promise for providing potential observational evidence to distinguish between the classical RN BH and its quantum‑corrected counterpart.